Genymobile/scrcpy/DEVELOP.md

 ### Input events injection

 _Control events_ are received from the client by the [`EventController`] (run in a separate thread).
-There are 5 types of input events:
+There are several types of input events:
  - keycode (cf [`KeyEvent`]),
  - text (special characters may not be handled by keycodes directly),
  - mouse motion/click,
  - mouse scroll,
- - custom command (e.g. to switch the screen on).
+ - other commands (e.g. to switch the screen on or to copy the clipboard).

 All of them may need to inject input events to the system.
 To do so, they use the _hidden_ method [`InputManager.injectInputEvent`] (exposed by our